thehyve/base-ui-component-seed/README.md

 ```bash
 $ cd base-ui-component-seed
 ```
-If you just want to start a new project without commit history then you can do:
+If you just want to start a new project without commit history and with your own project name, then you can do:
 ```bash
 $ git clone --depth=1  https://github.com/thehyve/base-ui-component-seed.git <your-project-name>
 ```